base-org/web/apps/base-docs/docs/building-with-base/guides/build-with-cookbook.md

 To deploy your smart contract to the Base testnet, run
 ```
-npx hardhat run --network baseGoerli scripts/deploy.js
+npx hardhat run --network baseSepolia scripts/deploy.js
 ```
 Hardhat will return the deployed smart contract address in your terminal.
-View and verify your smart contract on the [Base Goerli Network Explorer](https://goerli.basescan.org).
+View and verify your smart contract on the [Base Sepolia Network Explorer](https://sepolia.basescan.org).

 ### Deploy To Base (Mainnet)